Adopting existing clusters to use ClusterClass

 - Create a

-resources. - Annotate, label, and patch existing cluster resources with required values to what the topology controller expects it to be.
+ClusterClassresource specific to our cluster, and missing templateDockerClusterTemplateandKubeadmControlPlaneTemplateresources. - Annotate, label, and patch existing cluster resources with required values to what the topology controller expects it to be.

 - Patch the

-object to use the newClusterClass
+Clusterobject to use the newClusterClass.

 Create New Resources